FarronF/limerick-council-meetings/meetings/2021/10/19-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 9th July 2021.md

 The Chair confirmed that the next SPC meeting is scheduled for Tuesday, the 19th October

 2021.
-This concluded the meeting.---
+This concluded the meeting.
+---